OpenCyphal/nunavut/docs/templates.rst

 *************************************************

-Templates are resolved as ``templates/path/[dsdl_typename].j2`` This means you must, typically, start with three templates under the templates directory given to the ``Generator`` instance ::
+Templates are resolved as ``templates/path/[dsdl_typename].j2`` This means you must, typically, start with four templates under the templates directory given to the ``Generator`` instance ::

     ServiceType.j2
     StructureType.j2
+    DelimitedType.j2
     UnionType.j2

 .. note::